wilsonmar/wilsonmar.github.io/_posts/2018-06-22-prometheus.md

 1. Because people can't be always watching dashboard screens, <a href="#Alerting-Rules">Alerting Rules</a> are set to trigger <strong>alerts</strong> pushed to the <a href="#AlertManager">Alert Manager</a> which forwards to various <strong>end-points</strong> such as email, Slack, Pager Duty, SMS, OpsGenie, or other notification mechanisms.

-   <a target="_blank" href="https://app.pluralsight.com/ilx/video-courses/46bf9d2d-2947-4e0e-94cc-131715532a21/3e05432b-7c61-4eb1-83b1-7cef861beb0b/ae204f21-9e52-4272-842b-eb155b77e3fb">NOTE</a>: In a HA configuration, alerts are sent to multiple Alert Managers (with different external labels -a and -b), which deduplicate and fan out alerts to their configured receivers.
+   <a target="_blank" href="https://app.pluralsight.com/ilx/video-courses/46bf9d2d-2947-4e0e-94cc-131715532a21/3e05432b-7c61-4eb1-83b1-7cef861beb0b/ae204f21-9e52-4272-842b-eb155b77e3fb">NOTE</a>: In a HA configuration, alerts are sent to multiple Alert Managers (with different external labels -a and -b), which deduplicate and fan out alerts to their configured <a href="#Receivers">receivers</a>.

 1. PROTIP: To minimize training and confusion, enterprise organizations typically have a preferred set of tools for <strong>analytics</strong> processing to generate <strong>graphs</strong> and <strong>dashboards</strong> for visualization.

-Prometheus does not collect <strong>event</strong> data from operating systems or logs emitted from applications.
+QUESTION: Prometheus does not collect <strong>event</strong> data from operating systems or logs emitted from applications.

+The for each Prometheus:

+   * /status = Run-time and build information
+   * /flags = Command-line flags and their values
+   * /config = The currently loaded configuration
+   * /rules = Rule evaluation states

+   * /target = Scrape status information for all active targets
+   * /service-discovery = Service discovery status information
+   * /tsdb-status = TSDB status information

 ## Competitors